Exclusive - Ukraine rebel commander acknowledges fighters had BUK missile

 He added: "I am an interested party.
 I am a ‘terrorist’, a ‘separatist’, a volunteer ...
 In any event, I am required to promote the side I represent, even if I might think otherwise, say otherwise or have an alternative view.
 This causes real discomfort to my soul."

-(Additional reporting by David Alexander in Washington; Writing by Peter Graff; Editing by Giles Elgood and Mohammad Zargham)
+(Reporting by Anton Zverev; Writing by Peter Graff; Editing by Giles Elgood)